 What makes divorce a powerful show is its ability to reach people who have or have not gone through a divorce.
 Parker portrays Frances, a scatterbrained woman who is involved in an unhappy marriage and begins to evaluate her life.
 Like many people who have gone through a divorce, Frances quickly discovers that making a clean break is not always easy.
 Parker’s character is a woman who has fallen out of love with her husband Robert, played by actor Thomas Haden Church.
 She decides to have an affair with a man, who lacks any semblance of intellect.
 But at the same time, she has not taken any steps to end her marriage.
 She then changes her mind after her friend Diane, played by Molly Shannon, decides to pull out a gun during her 50th birthday party.
 From that point, Frances begins the long process of painful moments that many divorced people experience.

 The show Divorce has plenty of awkward moments.
 At times, they can seem funny–especially to those who have never experienced divorce at any level.
 But make no mistake, this is not a comedy.
 Instead, Divorce is actually a dramedy that manages to capture the emotions few television shows have before.
 When watching divorce for the first time, many viewers may begin to get the impression Frances is an extension of Carrie Bradshaw, the character played by Parker in the longtime HBO series “Sex in the City”.
 However, Parker has repeatedly insisted Frances is distinct from any character she has ever portrayed.

-Many people watch television and movies to escape from real life problems.
+Many people watch television and movies to escape from real-life problems.
 But there are times when art truly does imitate life.
-Divorce is one of those shows that entertains and yet makes us realize the seriousness, pain and anguish countless couples face.
+Divorce is one of those shows that entertain and yet makes us realize the seriousness, pain, and anguish countless couples face.
 If you are thinking about filing for divorce in Salt Lake City, schedule a consultation with an experienced family attorney that can effectively help evaluate your situation and explain your legal options.